Odd Plumbing Discoveries

 A Live Bomb

-Residents near Reddish, England were in for a shock in 2014 when a live bomb from World War II was discovered in an outdoor toilet.
+Residents near Reddish, England, were in for a shock in 2014 when a live bomb from World War II was in an outdoor toilet.
 Police evacuated nearby residents and set up a 100m perimeter before taking the device to a nearby park for a controlled explosion.
 Bomb experts described the device as a three-inch mortar that had survived over half a century.

 A Priceless Piece of History

 Archaeologists in Paris accidentally found a 16th-century hairpin down a communal toilet while preparing the Fontainebleau Palace for restoration in 2012.
 The hairpin once belonged to Queen Catherine de Medici and was identified by its distinct interlocking Cs.
 It’s unclear how the hairpin ended up down the drain, as it is unlikely that the queen would have been using a communal toilet.
-Conservationists have theorized that the pin may have just fallen in, or that it was placed there on purpose by a thief or lady-in-waiting.
+Conservationists have theorized that the pin may have just fallen in.
+Or that it was placed there on purpose by a thief or lady-in-waiting.

 In 2015, mom and daughter Marian and Lily Lindquist called a plumber to their South Florida home because the toilet wouldn’t flush.
 The plumber, Alissa Scott, used a drain snake to investigate the clog while the Lindquists waited in the living room.
-Shortly after the Scott went into the bathroom, she let out a blood-curdling scream.
+Shortly after Scott went into the bathroom, she let out a blood-curdling scream.
 Her discovery?
 A foot-and-a-half long iguana.
 In twelve years on the job as a plumber, Scott had never before fished an iguana out of a toilet.
 The Lindquists did not know how the iguana ended up in their bathroom, but Scott hypothesized that the lizard climbed up the pipes.

 A Texas plumber was called to an airport men’s room because one of the toilets had overflowed.
 After working for some time to find the cause of the problem, the plumber found a set of dentures smiling at him in the pipes.
 No one claimed the dentures, but the amused plumber hung them in his office underneath a pair of sunglasses he’d once retrieved from a different restroom.

 In 2009, a Phoenix, Arizona plumber retrieved a $70,000, 7-carat diamond ring from a toilet at the Black Bear Diner.
-Allison Berry of Eureka, California said that the ring slipped off of her finger as she flushed the toilet.
+Allison Berry of Eureka, California, said that the ring slipped off of her finger as she flushed the toilet.
 After hours of work, a professional from Mr. Rooter in Tempe, AZ, was able to locate the ring with a video camera and infrared light.
 It took a jackhammer and multiple removed pipes to retrieve the jewelry, but it was returned to Berry in good condition.

 What To Do if Something Weird Gets Flushed Down the Toilet